 Ontario Grade 11 Chemistry students and students anywhere at a similar level (100 instructional hours in Chemistry) are eligible to write.
 This exam is for students who have completed, or will complete by June, one year of high school Chemistry.

 In 2016 about 5273 students from 339 schools wrote the Avogadro Examination.
 Names of the top 200 students were published in Chem 13 News magazine, issue #424 (Canadian subscribers only).

 The deadline for ordering exams is Friday, March 31, 2017.
 Orders must be placed by a teacher at an accredited high school, unless otherwise authorized.

 All exam orders are submitted online starting in February 2017.
-Exam costs will be provided at that time.
+Exam costs are provided on the online order form.

 All correspondence about the exam, exam results and prizes should be addressed to Dr. C. Bissonnette (email@example.com), Department of Chemistry, University of Waterloo, Waterloo ON N2L 3G1.

 Prizes and certificates

 Prizes and/or certificates are given to the top students whose exam performance is best.

 We reserve the right to restrict the number of prizes offered outside Canada.